Sausage Breakfast Casserole

-Sprinkle grated cheese over the bread.
+Sprinkle grated 2 cups cheese over the bread.
 Top with the sausage pieces.

-Crack the eggs into a large bowl and add the 2 ½ cups of milk, ground mustard, onion salt, and cayenne pepper.
+Crack 8 eggs into a large bowl and add 2 ½ cups of milk, 1 teaspoon ground mustard, ½ teaspoon onion salt, and ⅛ teaspoon cayenne pepper.
 Mix well, using a fork.
-Pour the egg mixture over the casserole, pouring to coat all of the bread.
+Pour egg mixture over the casserole, pouring to coat all of the bread.

-Cover the casserole with plastic wrap or foil and refrigerate overnight (at least 6 hours).
+Cover the casserole with plastic wrap or foil and refrigerate for at least 3 hours or overnight.

 Preheat oven to 325°F and place oven rack at center position.
 Take casserole out of the refrigerator and remove covering.

-Combine 1 cup of cream of mushroom soup with ½ cup milk and whisk with a fork, reserving the extra condensed soup.
-Add the minced garlic, salt and pepper, and stir well.
+Combine 1 can cream of mushroom soup with a generous ½ cup milk and whisk with a fork, reserving the extra condensed soup.
+Add 1 minced garlic clove, ¼ teaspoon black pepper, and stir well.
 Pour this mixture over the casserole.
-Place the leftover soup in the refrigerator while for now.

-Remove casserole from oven, sprinkle with the fresh parsley and cut into individual servings.
+Remove casserole from oven, sprinkle 2 Tablespoons fresh parsley and cut into individual servings.
 Six to eight pieces, depending on portion sizes you want.

 Any leftovers can be covered and refrigerated for two days, then reheated in oven (preferable) or microwave.
 The casserole is good reheated but is best when served right out of the oven.

 - This is one recipe where using regular white sandwich bread provides the best results.
-I've made it with healthy, whole grain bread as well and it is tasty but the texture will be less "silky".
+I've made it with healthy, whole grain bread as well and it's pretty good but the texture will be less "silky".
 Whatever bread you use, be sure to cut into small pieces as indicated in the recipe, about 1/2" to 1" in size.

 - During the step where you add the cream of mushroom soup, if using homemade mushroom soup or soup that isn't condensed, skip adding the 1/2 cup milk and increase the amount of homemade or non-condensed soup by 1/2 cup.